bnb-chain/bnb-chain.github.io/docs/wallet/math.md

 ## Transfer BEP20 from BSC to BC in Testnet

 One of the key innovations of a dual-chain architecture is that token issuer can manage its assets on both chains.
 They could bind BEP2 tokens and BEP20 tokens together.
-In Binance Chain Ganges Testnet, there are several pegged tokens:
+In BNB Chain Ganges Testnet, there are several pegged tokens:

 * Pegged BTC on [BNB Beacon Chain Testnet](https://explorer.binance.org/testnet/asset/BTC-E24) and  [BNB Smart Chain Testnet](https://testnet.bscscan.com/address/0x6ce8dA28E2f864420840cF74474eFf5fD80E65B8#code)
 * Pegged ETH on  [BNB Beacon Chain Testnet](